 Reverse mortgages are a loan.
 When you take out a reverse mortgage, your credit report reflects the debt.
 In the long run, this affects your ability to get approved for new credit cards, loans, or an increased credit limit.

-When you opt for a sell-and-stay arrangement, you access all of your home equity upfront with zero debt (minus a real estate commission).
-You can then use a portion of your unlocked equity to stay in your home as a renter and use the remaining cash however you’d like.
+When you opt for a sell-and-stay arrangement, you access your home equity upfront with no debt.
+You can continue to stay in your home as a renter and use the remaining cash however you’d like.

 In addition to debt, reverse mortgages come with several upfront costs.
 With a reverse mortgage, borrowers will typically be subject to: